 Having a CRM system allows your sales team to do their job more efficiently.

-When a prospect visits your website, fills up the form to schedule a call with your sales team.
-All their data is stored in the CRM system.
+When a prospect visits your website and fills up the form to schedule a demo with your sales team, all their data is stored in the CRM system.
 Your sales team is then alerted by the CRM that a new lead has converted.

 No need to manually update the software with the new lead’s information, no need to constantly check the system to see if someone new had converted.
 Everything is automated.

 And because CRM tools are generally integrated with many other software solutions, it also makes the lives of other SaaS businesses a lot easier.
 Novocall, for instance, is integrated with both Salesforce and Hubspot.
 This means that any lead data captured on your website by our inbound widget automatically gets stored in these CRM systems.

 CRM tools also let your sales team have a 360° view of the customer’s history of all requests and interactions, helping sales teams keep track of their efforts and progress.